vuejs/docs/src/tutorial/src/step-2/description.md

 </div>

-The core feature of Vue is **declarative rendering**: using a template syntax that extends HTML, we can describe how the HTML should look like based on JavaScript state.
+The core feature of Vue is **declarative rendering**: using a template syntax that extends HTML, we can describe how the HTML should look based on JavaScript state.
 When the state changes, the HTML updates automatically.

 <div class="composition-api">